 She seemed to consider what he said for a few seconds, then shrugged.
 “Okay.”

 Licking her lush lips, she returned down there.

 For a second he had imagined he saw strange colors rippling above her scalp…Surely it was just some trick of the lights and liquors.

 A low moan of pleasure escaped his lips.
 He raised his hips to meet her orchestrations once more…)

 “Are you all right, Mr. Topic?”

-At least for the moment, satisfied with that answer, the man guided Topic closer to the body.
+Satisfied with that answer – at least for the moment – the man guided Topic closer to the body.
 They stopped only a few feet from the table.
-Mystical colors kept swirling lazily; some resembling drawings, some reminding him of letters or suchlike . . .
+Mystical colors kept swirling lazily; some resembling drawings, some reminding Topic of letters or suchlike…

 “We suspect that it’s some kind of warding magic.
 It has that—for lack of a better word—air about it.”

 He looked at the accountant sweating heavily, his gaze more penetrating than ever.